BootBlock/PoSh-Backup/README.md

 ## Features
 *   **Enterprise-Grade PowerShell Solution:** Robust, modular design built with dedicated PowerShell modules for reliability, maintainability, and clarity.
+*   **Infrastructure Snapshot Orchestration (Hyper-V):** Perform application-consistent backups of live Hyper-V virtual machines with minimal performance impact.
+PoSh-Backup orchestrates the creation of a VM checkpoint, mounts the snapshot's virtual disk(s) to the host, backs up the data from the static snapshot, and then automatically cleans up the checkpoint and mount points.
+This allows for reliable backups of entire VMs or specific folders within them.
 *   **Flexible External Configuration:** Manage all backup jobs, global settings, backup sets, remote **Backup Target** definitions, and **Post-Run System Actions** via a human-readable `.psd1` configuration file.
 *   **Maintenance Mode:** A global flag (either in the configuration file or via a simple on-disk `.maintenance` file) can prevent any new backup jobs from starting.
 This is ideal for performing system maintenance without generating failed job reports.
 The mode can be easily toggled via a command-line switch (`-Maintenance $true/$false`) and bypassed for a specific run if needed (`-ForceRunInMaintenanceMode`).
 *   **Integrated Backup Scheduling:** Define backup schedules directly within your job configurations.
 A simple command (`-SyncSchedules`) synchronises these settings with the Windows Task Scheduler, creating, updating, or removing tasks as needed for a true "set and forget" experience.